What Is TIP? iShares TIPS Bond ETF

 The bottom line on TIP

-TIP is a broad, intermediate-duration inflation hedge: a basket of Treasury Inflation-Protected Securities whose principal rises with CPI.
+TIP is a broad, intermediate-duration inflation hedge: a portfolio of Treasury Inflation-Protected Securities whose principal rises with CPI.
 It defends real purchasing power but still swings with real interest rates because its duration is around 6.4 years.
 It plays a defensive, inflation-aware sleeve role, not a pure cash or pure growth role.
 STIP offers a shorter, less rate-sensitive version.

 More on TIP